Looking for secure MCP controls to connect AI and your work apps? Check out

 compromised, it cannot just access the data or the resources of another servlet:

-these will be still mediated by the permissions that the other servlet has
+these will be still mediated by the permissions that the other servlet has been

-mitigates "tool poisoning" attacks.
+"tool poisoning" attacks.

 Each servlet is given explicit access to a specific set of resources and